nikolagp/nikolagp/README.md

-### Hi there 👋
+# Hi there, I'm Nikola G. 👋

-- 🔭 I’m currently working on improving my Front End skills and creating my portfolio + blog.
+<h3> 🔭 I’m currently working on improving my Front End skills while taking a course and creating my portfolio + blog... </h3>
 I was working mainly with Wordpress CMS, JavaScript and CSS.
 But it's time to scale up.
-- 🌱 I’m currently learning Vue and its ecosystem including Nuxt, Vuetify, Pinia, Axios, Vitest etc. Aside of that I'm learning Tailwind, Firebase, PWA,
+### 🌱 I’m currently learning Vue and its ecosystem including Nuxt, Vuetify, Pinia, Axios, Vitest etc.
+- Aside of that I'm learning Tailwind, Firebase, PWA,
-- 👯 I’m looking to collaborate on Web Development projects related with Vue, JavaScript or Wordpress.
+### 👯 I’m looking to collaborate on Web Development projects related with Vue, JavaScript or Wordpress.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 You can find me on Twitter @amagi_dev or contact me on my email: petrovskinikolag@gmail.com